What is a writing sprint?

 ~ The value of a sprint is two-fold: to get words to paper, and to be inspired by a feeling of community.

 ~ Ironically, again, the community is usually a virtual (online) one.

-~ Think Usain Bolt working on WIP.
-That’s a Sprint.
+~ Think Usain Bolt working on a WIP.
+That’s a sprint.